 Positive and Negative feedback are the two major classifications of feedback used in Control Theory.
 The significant difference between positive and negative feedback is that in positive feedback the effective signal at the input is the sum of the actual input and the feedback signal.
 On the contrary, in the case of negative feedback, the effective input signal is the difference of the original input and the feedback signal.

 In positive and negative feedback, the relationship between input and output is in-phase and out-phase respectively.

 Feedback in the control system is defined as a way of providing output (or a part of the output) back to the input.
 The signal can be either current or voltage depending on the operation.
 However, both positive and negative feedback possess unidirectional behaviour in the signal flow.

-Feedback is considered to be a major part of a closed-loop control system that utilizes negative feedback in order to provide sampled output signal back to the input.
-This facilitates the generation of error signal which is used by the controller to adjust the necessary input to get the desired output.
+Feedback is considered to be a major part of a closed-loop control system that utilizes negative feedback in order to provide a sampled output signal back to the input.
+This facilitates the generation of an error signal which is used by the controller to adjust the necessary input to get the desired output.

 Content: Positive Vs Negative Feedback

 Positive feedback or regenerative feedback is the one that takes the output signal which is in phase with the applied input and fed it back to the reference input.
 This facilitates adding the feedback signal with the reference input and the added signal further acts as the controlling signal for the system in which the feedback loop is incorporated.

 The figure below op-amp configuration with positive feedback:

 The gain of the system when employed is a control system is high.
 The positive feedback systems are majorly employed in oscillator circuits.